Bangladesh Navy: Training institutes

 The Bangladesh Naval Academy is the home of naval cadets to be the future officers of Bangladesh Navy.
 The academy provides education, athletic and military training to the naval cadets.
 The academy also offers training programs to the officers of allied navies including navy personnel from Qatar, Sri Lanka, Maldivian and Palestinian Navy.
-Naval Training and Doctrine Command in Barishal is also the premier institute for Naval officers.
+Naval Training and Doctrine Command in Barishal is also the premier institute for naval officers.

 Equipment

-As of November 2025, The Bangladesh Navy has five Guided Missile Frigates, two patrol frigates, six Corvettes, thirty-eight minor surface combatants of various types (including patrol vessels, missile boats, and mine hunters), and thirty auxiliaries as surface assets.
-Submarine branch is equipped with two diesel-electric attack submarines.
-The naval aviation wing operates both fixed-wing aircraft and rotorcraft.
-The navy also maintain a special operations force named SWADS.

-Submarines

-The Bangladesh Navy's submarine force was established with the commissioning of two refurbished Type 035G (Ming class) submarines on 12 March 2017.
+Vessels